 China and Iran’s security cooperation also involves Chinese provisions of sanctioned telecommunications and surveillance technologies to Iran’s repressive domestic security apparatus.
 The U.S. levied fines against Chinese smartphone company ZTE for supplying Tehran with U.S.-made hardware and software between 2010 and 2016.
 In 2018, Huawei’s chief financial officer was arrested in Canada for providing telecom equipment to Iran in violation of U.S. sanctions.

-Chinese exports to Iran of video recording equipment soared recently, as the Iranian regime seeks to crack down on the protest movement enveloping the country after Mahsa Amini’s death.
+Chinese exports to Iran of video recording equipment soared recently, as the Iranian regime brutally cracks down on the protest movement enveloping the country after Mahsa Amini’s death.
 U.S. Department of State and Treasury officials are in advanced deliberations regarding new sanctions against Chinese tech companies, such as Tiandy Technologies and Zhejiang Uniview Technologies, allegedly providing surveillance platforms to Iran.
 The Iranian regime uses these technologies to identify and persecute protesters in Iran.

 Chinese Premier Xi Jinping visited Iran in early 2016 and proposed deeper strategic ties.
 In 2021, Beijing and Tehran signed a 25-year cooperation agreement.
 While the full details have not been released, leaks from 2020 suggested a wide-ranging arrangement centered on the exchange of heavily-discounted Iranian crude oil for hundreds of billions of dollars in Chinese investment in Iran.
 The deal also proposed banking, military, and security cooperation.
 The Islamic Republic hopes that the large influx of Chinese investments will increase Chinese stakes in and its commitment to the Islamic Republic.